peejaywk/VinylRack/testing.md

 ## Unresolved Issues

 ### Checkout Process
 When checking out as a guest user (not logged in) the order is being logged twice in the database.
 The user is only billed once in Stripe and only one email confirmation is sent out but two different orders appear in the database.
-Due to limited time I was unable to find a solution to this probelm.
+Due to limited time I was unable to find a solution to this problem.
 This problem does not exist when testing in GitPod only on the deployed site.
 The problem could be related to the Webhook handler but further investigation is required.
-If the user is logged in when checking out then this problem does hot happen - only one order is logged in the database.
+If the user is logged in when checking out then this problem does not happen - only one order is logged in the database.

 [Back to TOC](#table-of-contents)